 - Immediately wash your hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.

 Clean and disinfect

-- If surfaces are dirty, clean them: Use detergent or soap and water prior to disinfection.
+- If surfaces are dirty, clean them with detergent or soap and water before you disinfect.